pedronachtigall/ToxCodAn-Genome/Guide/README.md

 To check the toxins annotations, you can compare the annotated CDSs (and/or the peptide sequences) with previous available transcriptomic data from the same species and/or closely related species.
 For instance, when analyzing *Bothrops alternatus* genome, we confirmed most of the toxin annotations output by ToxCodAn-Genome by comparing it against the toxins sequences available in previous transcriptomic studies of *Bothrops alternatus* and its closely related species (i.e., *Bothrops cotiara*,*Bothrops fonsecai*,*Bothrops jararacussu*, and *Bothrops jararaca*).
  - Also, you can align the toxin annotations (using the CDSs and/or peptide sequences) of specific toxin families with other sequences available for this toxin family (using tools like, [MAFFT](https://www.ebi.ac.uk/Tools/msa/mafft/), [MUSCLE](https://www.ebi.ac.uk/Tools/msa/muscle/), [CLUSTAL](https://www.ebi.ac.uk/Tools/msa/clustalo/), etc).
 It may reveal some feature (e.g., regions of long gaps, sequences that are too long or too short at the ends) that helps you decide if the annotation is reliable or need carefull inspections.
-    - sequences that present a similar size to other known toxins and not present long gap regions, may represent a reliable toxin.
+    - Sequences that present a similar size to other known toxins and not present long gap regions, may represent a reliable toxin.
-    - sequences presenting long regions of gap and/or being too long or too short at the ends, may represent annotations that need inspections.
+    - Sequences presenting long regions of gap and/or being too long or too short at the ends, may represent annotations that need inspections.
  - You can predict the signal peptide and protein domains of the annotated toxins to confirm it has a well-characterized structure of the toxin family being analyzed by using the web-server and/or the stand-alone version of tools like [HMMER](https://www.ebi.ac.uk/Tools/hmmer/), [InterProScan](https://www.ebi.ac.uk/interpro/search/sequence/), and [SignalP](https://services.healthtech.dtu.dk/service.php?SignalP).
     - if the annotated toxin presents all expected protein domains, it may represent a reliable annotation.
     - if the annotated toxin presents discrepancies in the protein domains, it may represent an annotation that need inspections.